 Before adding any fluid, make sure the correct type is used.
-The type of fluid used is normally indicated on the dipstick and also in the Lubricant specifications section in this chapter.
+The type of fluid used is normally indicated on the dipstick.
+Refer to Maintenance product specifications and capacities in this chapter.

 Use of a non-approved automatic transmission fluid may cause internal transmission component damage.